-In Figure 3, Panels A to D, we compute the cross-sectional means for CCExposure and the topics-based measures and plot them over time (for each measure, we focus on top-10 sectors).
-The figures also highlight some key moments in the public awareness of climate change, covering climate policy events relevant to regulatory and opportunity shocks (in Panels B and C), selected physical shocks (in Panel D), or both (in Panel A).
+In Figure 3, Panels A to D, we compute the cross-sectional means for CCExposure and the topic-based measures and plot them over time (for each measure, we focus on top-10 sectors).
+This figure also highlights key moments in public awareness of climate change, covering climate policy events relevant to regulatory and opportunity shocks (Panels B and C), select physical shocks (Panel D), or both (Panel A).
 In Panel A, CCExposure generally increases over the sample period, especially since the mid-2000s.
-The rise in the early years indicates that earnings calls discussed climate issues earlier than we might have expected.
+The increase in the early years indicates that earnings calls discussed climate issues earlier than we might have expected.
 A plateau is reached around 2009 (the year of the unsuccessful Copenhagen Climate Summit).
-Afterwards, there is a slight decline in the years leading up to the 2012 Doha Climate Summit.
+We then observe a slight decline in the years leading up to the 2012 Doha Climate Summit.
 We note a renewed increase in CCExposure since around 2013.
 At the end of the sample, CCExposure peaks with earnings calls exhibiting about four climate change bigrams per 1,000 bigrams; this compares to about 0.1 political bigrams per 1,000 bigrams in Hassan et al. (2019).